stanford-ppl/Delite/README.md

 ### Virtualized Scala
 * [Virtualized Scala](http://github.com/TiarkRompf/scala-virtualized)
 (this one is missing some things for now, get compiler from our file store)
-* Note: sbt test-compile does not like it if a custom scala compiler is located outside the project directory.
-Place virtualized-scala in the Delite directory

 ### Virtualization Light Modular Staging library
 * [Virtualization LMS Core](http://github.com/TiarkRompf/virtualization-lms-core)
-* Note: because of the above restriction on the location of virtualized-scala, place virtualization-lms-core in the Delite directory.

 ### Simple Build Tool
 * [Simple Build Tool](http://code.google.com/p/simple-build-tool/)